 Provectus Robotics designed an intelligent, dynamic platform to enable autonomous vehicles to operate in even the roughest of terrain.
-Using the Smart Radio – External, they were able to build out a convoy of multiple vehicles, with only the lead car being driven by a person.
+Using the Mesh Rider Radio – External, they were able to build out a convoy of multiple vehicles, with only the lead car being driven by a person.

 Initial testing has been with Ford pick up trucks on logging roads, but eventually they will scale up to large logging trucks and other convoys around the world, significantly increasing the efficiency of small teams to carry out big moves.